joshajohnson/sea-picro/README.md

 ## Contribuitors

 - Michael Gard aka fig (@figthedevil / figurativelythedevil#4475) for adding castellated pads, teardrops, numerous DFM improvements, and feedback on the design.
+- Ant from [CustomKBD](https://customkbd.com/) for the Sea-Picro artwork.

 ## Contributing